AdarshSrivatsa98/Calculator-Behaviour/multiplication.md

 And I type in "Complex number"
 And I press "equals"

-Then: I see the "solution along with complex parts" as the result
+Then: I see the "Solution along with complex parts" as the result

 ## Scenario: Range of operand exceeds allowed limit